blamson/senior_stats_project/notes.md

 Later on:
     - Are there columns where missing values tend to be grouped for a row?
     - In other words, are missing values correlated at all between sparse factors.
     - It's possible a row missing a column may be indicitive of missing values in other columns.

+---

+## Sep 7th

+ Column Diameter: is blank the same as NA?

+Check whether the atrium is adjacent to a porticod walkway
+### Random notes
+Correlation between column height and column style?
+NA IN the spreadsheet itself tends to be a more powerful indicator than a blank cell.

+### Next Steps
+Get a top 20 list of variable candidates